 Whether you realize it consciously or not, bringing that umbrella just eliminated a risk that could have crumbled your entire hierarchy of needs.

-Risk Management allows you to imagine tomorrow’s surprises today.
+Risk Management allows you to imagine tomorrow’s surprises today by managing risk.

 While packing an umbrella is one of the most basic ways to stay prepared, risk is complex and life is unpredictable.
 The way humans manage risk is an undertone; we are always subconsciously thinking about the risk-reward tradeoff.
 Businesses, being powered by humans, naturally follow suit.